shuhei-kuroiwa/econometrics-study-log/README.md

 # cml_study_log
 A learning record of econometrics and causal machine learning.

+6/27: i kept reading Game Marketing paper to think about my RQ, and started to make a simple presentation and try to understand their ID strategy. they use two different game market(XBOX and PS2, so old!) and used DID, tmr i wanna get understand ID.

 6/26: today i read abstract of related to Steam paper, because methodology paper is not so interesting for me now, and i wanna read some other of this research.
 6/25: today i took a whole day rest for me.
 6/24: i started quick review of CML paper.